sass/sass/doc-src/SASS_CHANGELOG.md

 it now prints the filename where the error occurs, as well as a backtrace of Sass imports.

+### Ruby 1.9 Support

+Sass now produces more descriptive errors when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.

 ### `css2sass` Error Handling

 Several bug fixes and minor improvements have been made, including: